juban/craft-newsletter/README.md

 * `email`: User email to subscribe
 * `consent`: Any value indicating that the user gives its consent to receive the newsletter

+Optionally, you can provide additional fields depending on the service support and configuration.
+Each additional field should be provided in one or mode `additionalFields` inputs indexed by its field name.
+For example, to provide a `firstname` field, input should be named `additionalFields[firstname]`.

-> ⚠️ Don’t forget to add `{{ craft.googleRecaptcha.render() }}` in the form view if the Google reCAPTCHA verification is enabled.
+> ⚠️ Don’t forget to add `{{ craft.googleRecaptcha.render() }}` in the form view if the Google reCAPTCHA verification is
+> enabled.

 ## XHR / AJAX form

 Alternatively, you can submit the newsletter form with Javascript.
 This gives you more freedom to provide visual effects to the user and prevents the page from reloading and scrolling to the top of the page.
 The downside is that you need to write the ajax-request.
 Use the example below as a reference, note the required `application/json` header:

 ```javascript
 var data = new FormData();